Use these everyday organizing solutions to make your daily life as a busy mom simpler.

 If you don’t have 10 minutes to review your mail, don’t check the mailbox.

-As soon as you pick up your mail, sort the important mail from the junk.
+As soon as you pick up your mail, sort the important letter from the junk.

 Immediately toss or recycle sales flyers and other junk mail you don’t want.
 Then read your other mail and, if required, take action immediately.
 If a bill is due, pay it right away.
 If something needs to be filed, walk it over to your filing cabinet immediately.